MandyRafferty/mandyrafferty.github.io/src/content/myprojects/bone-density-device.md

       </ul>
     <h2>Approach</h2>
      <ul>
-      <li><p>Designed a handheld device using a displacement sensor, pressure transducer, metal rod, Arduino, and 3D printed housing to measure bone stiffness.</p></li>
+      <li><p>Designed a handheld device using a displacement sensor, pressure transducer, metal rod, Arduino, and 3D printed housing (modeling in SolidWorks) to measure bone stiffness.</p></li>
-      <li><p>Implemented a MATLAB-based user interface to translate force and displacement data into bone density classifications.</p></li>
+      <li><p>Implemented a MATLAB-based graphical user interface (GUI) to translate force and displacement data into bone density classifications.</p></li>
-      <li><p>Performed compressive tests on bone density modeling blocks with known densities in pounds per cubic feet (5, 8, 10, and 15 PCF) to create an equation relating stiffness and bone density.</p></li>
+      <li><p>Performed compressive tests using an Instron on bone density modeling blocks with known densities in pounds per cubic feet (5, 8, 10, and 15 PCF) to create an equation relating stiffness and bone density.</p></li>
      </ul>
     <h2>Result</h2>
      <ul>